Pros and Cons of Standard or Itemized Deductions On Filing Taxes

 If you decide to itemize, you can deduct allowable expenses such as charitable donations, mortgage interest, property taxes, retirement savings contributions and other items to decrease your taxable income.
 While it can be hassle to keep track of expenses, it can pay of largely if your itemized deductions are greater than the standard deduction.

 The standard deduction is a flat reduction to your adjusted gross income.
 The dollar amount is based on whether you are married, single, the head of a household, a senior age 65 or older or legally blind.
 In 2018 the standard deduction changed significantly, making it more attractive for a majority of filers to take the standard deduction rather than itemize.
-Head of household can now claim a standard deduction of $20,800 ($27,700 for married couples filing jointly).
+For the tax year 2024, the standard deduction has increased to $14,600 for single filers and $29,200 for married filing jointly.
+Head of household can now claim a standard deduction of $21,900.

 The Pros and Cons